-Batteries are defined as chemical energy supplies, capable of releasing electric current.
+Batteries are portable energy supplies, capable of producing electric current from a chemical substance called an electrolyte.
 While wet cell batteries get their power from a liquid electrolyte, dry cell batteries generate power from a slightly moist paste.
-Batteries can also be divided into two other classes: primary, or single-use disposables, and secondary, or rechargeables.
+Battery manufacturers classify battery types as either primary (single-use disposables) or secondary (rechargeables).

 Dry Cell Characteristics

-The more visible of the two battery types, the dry cell battery, was first made from zinc and carbon and was invented by Carl Gassner in 1887.
-All dry cell batteries have a metal electrode or graphite rod encompassed by an electrolyte paste, all within in a metal container.
+In 1887, Carl Gassner invented the dry cell battery, the more visible of the two battery types, by combining zinc and carbon.
+All dry cell batteries have a metal electrode or graphite rod covered by an electrolyte paste, all within in a metal container.
 In an acidic dry cell, the electricity-generating reduction reaction typically takes place in a paste comprised of ammonium chloride (NH4Cl) and manganese dioxide (MnO2).
-In a longer-lasting alkaline dry cell, potassium hydroxide (KOH) or sodium hydirxide (NaOH) reacts with manganese dioxide.
-Other batteries might use silver oxide (Ag2O), mercury Oxide (HgO) or nickel/cadmium.
+In a longer-lasting alkaline dry cell, potassium hydroxide (KOH) or sodium hydroxide (NaOH) reacts with manganese dioxide.
+Other batteries might use silver oxide (Ag2O), mercuric oxide (HgO) or nickel/cadmium.
 Dry cells can be either primary or secondary cells.

 Wet Cell Characteristics

-A well cell battery generates power from an electrode and a liquid electrolyte solution.
-Early wet batteries consisted of solution-filled glass jars and with an electrode dropped into each one.
-About the size of the average toaster, modern wet cells are used in the ignition system of most cars and are comprised of lead and a solution of sulfuric acid.
-A sheet of insulation is typically used to separate the anode from the cathode.
+A well cell battery generates power from a pair of electrodes and a liquid electrolyte solution.
+Early wet batteries consisted of solution-filled glass jars and with electrodes dropped into each one.
+About the size of the average toaster, modern wet cells are used to start most cars and are comprised of lead plates in a solution of sulfuric acid.
+A sheet of insulation separates the anode (negative electrode) from the cathode (positive electrode).
 Wet cells can be either primary or secondary cells.

 Dry Cell Advantages

-Unlike wet cell batteries, dry cells can be operated in any position.
-Also, since dry cells are more durable, they are typically used for cell phones, flashlights and other similar handheld devices.
-Dry cells are typically used as primary cells, and these batteries are often used for long periods of storage because they have have a lower discharge rate than secondary batteries.
-Lithium ion batteries represent a type of dry cell battery that is particularly suited to use in cell phones, due to its high energy density, or its power stored versus weight.
+Most wet cell batteries are sensitive to orientation; to prevent leaking, you must keep them upright.
+By contrast, dry cells can be operated in any position.
+Also, since dry cells are more durable, they are typically used for remote controls, flashlights and other similar handheld devices.
+Dry cells are typically used as primary cells, and these batteries can handle long periods of storage because they lose their charge more slowly than secondary batteries.
+Lithium ion batteries represent a type of dry cell battery well-suited for use in cell phones, due to its high energy density, or its power stored versus weight.
 This means a small compact, durable battery can deliver a large amount of power.

 Wet Cell Advantages

-Wet cell batteries are typically used as secondary batteries and therefore can be recharged by another power source.
-This makes them ideal of use in motor vehicles.
-For the amount of power that they supply, and as long as they last, wet cell batteries are considered fairly affordable.
+Wet cell batteries are typically used as rechargeable secondary batteries.
+This makes them ideal for use in motor vehicles, where the car's alternator recharges the battery after starting.
+For the amount of power that they supply, and their durability, wet cell batteries are fairly affordable.
 If properly maintained, wet cell batteries also have a high number of charge-discharge cycles.
-They are also less likely than other batteries to be damaged by overcharging.
+They are also less likely than other batteries to suffer damage from overcharging.